 Release time：2019-09-06 13:31:00

 With the continuous advancement of China's urbanization, it is increasingly important to perfect the urban governance system and improve its capacity.
-The China Institute for Urban Governance (CIUG) is jointly established by the Shanghai Jiao Tong University (SJTU) and the Development Research Center of Shanghai Municipal People's Government under the auspices of the Shanghai Municipal People's Government.
-The mission of the Institute is to build a new type of think tank with world reputation and Chinese characteristics that serves as a base to attract and cultivate high-end talents.
+The China Institute for Urban Governance (CIUG) is jointly established by the Shanghai Jiao Tong University (SJTU) and the Development Research Center of Shanghai Municipal People's Government under the auspices of the Shanghai Municipal People's Government on October 30th, 2016.
+The mission of the institute is to build a new type of think tank with world reputation and Chinese characteristics that serves as a base to attract and cultivate high-end talents.
 An academic Committee is simultaneously created under CIUG.
 Prof. Meric Gelter, President of the University of Toronto, Canada, is invited to assume chairmanship of the Committee.